amrvac/amrvac/doc/getting_started.md

 visualized [Paraview](http://www.paraview.org/)
 or [Visit](https://wci.llnl.gov/simulation/computer-codes/visit).

-Visualization or analysis of the results can also be done **a posteriori**, by converting `.dat` files to e.g., IDL, openDX, Tecplot, or VTK native formats.
+Visualization or analysis of the results can also be done by converting `.dat` files to e.g., IDL, openDX, Tecplot, or VTK native formats.
 This requires the same amrvac executable used to run the simulation.
+Using a csh scipt tool `aiconvert` in amrvac/tools folder, users can convert to a format defined by **convert_type** parameter in the _filelist_ of a input par file:

+    aiconvert

+to convert all `.dat` files related to amrvac.par file, or

+    aiconvert 10 20

+from snapshot 10 to 20, or

+    aiconvert YOUR.par 0 20

+to convert snapshot 0 to 20 related to YOUR.par file.
+You can find more information at [convert](@ref convert.md) page.